kunalj101/python_intro_hackathon/chapter2.md

 # Create a list of squared numbers
 squares_list = [0, 1, 4, 9, 16, 25]

-# Now write a code to create list of first five odd numbers and store it into a variable odd_numbers
+# Now write a code to create list of first five odd numbers and store it in a variable odd_numbers
 odd_numbers = [1, 3, 5, 7, 9]

-# Print first element of squares_list
+# Print the first element of squares_list
 print (squares_list[0])

-# Print second to fourth elements of squares_list
+# Print the second to fourth elements of squares_list
 print (squares_list[1:4])
 ```